coopbri/coinwarden/README.md

 <hr>

-Coinwarden is a cryptocurrency price tracking application.
+Coinwarden is a cryptocurrency tracking application.

 ### Roadmap
 Coinwarden is under active development, and is therefore minimal in its current state.
 There are several features planned, such as: